maytim/YQL-OAuth-Python-Example/README.md

 # YQL-OAuth-Example
-This is a simple example of how to use OAuth to request a YQL yahoo.finance.historicaldata query.
+This is a simple example of how to use OAuth to request a YQL yahoo.finance.historicaldata query when you don't have any permissions.

 Useful URL Resources: